-To book an evening of adventure, or for additional information, please contact Kathleen McLean, Manager of Education and Interpretation, at email@example.com or at 252.475.1500 ext.
-229.
+To book an evening of adventure, or for additional information, please contact Anna Davis, Manager of Education and Interpretation, at 252.475.1500 ext.
+229 or email@example.com.

 Cub Scout Pack 116 of Kill Devil Hills help a mercenary soldier protect the 1585 colony.